rubenschagas/rubenschagas/README.md

 </p>

 <p align="justify">
-I'm very enthusiastic about DevOps and QA areas.
+I'm very enthusiastic about DevOps and QAOps areas.
 With extensive experience in managing challenging projects, making well-informed decisions in difficult situations, and solving complex problems to save time and effort, I am confident that I can make a significant contribution to our community.
 </p>

 <p align="justify">